 The differences between the two surgeries lay in how they create a smaller stomach pouch.

 Gastric sleeve surgery is a weight loss surgery that removes about 80 percent of your stomach.

-It’s almost always a minimally invasive procedure using keyhole surgery (tiny incisions) and performed with a laparoscope.
+It’s almost always a minimally invasive procedure using a laparoscope’s keyhole surgery (tiny incisions).

-After making small incisions, the surgeon will insert a long thin tube into your abdomen.
-The tube has a tiny camera and other surgical instruments attached that allow the surgeon to operate.
+After making tiny incisions, the surgeon will insert a long thin tube into your abdomen.
+The tube has a small camera and other surgical instruments that allow the surgeon to operate.

 After the surgeon has removed the excess stomach material, they will suture the remaining stomach together, leaving a tubed-shaped stomach (called the gastric sleeve) that accounts for around 25% of its former size.